mstaples84/dev-guidelines/README.md

 Any person or department wanting to submit an idea or a need, must input an R-Ticket (request ticket).
 The R-Ticket is submitted to the inbox backlog and discussed between the creator and the product manager.

-#### Submit a R-Ticket
+#### Submit an R-Ticket
-R-Tickets are submitted using a ticket form.
+R-Tickets are submitted using the ticket form.
 The <strong>link to the form</strong> is protected by individual user credentials.
 To receive access, <strong>contact the product management</strong>.
 Input at least the mandatory fields and send the request.

 Prioritizing tickets at this point isn't possible.
 The priority is calculated by the system based on the input.